escomputers/freepbx-docker/README.md

 chmod 600 mysql_root_password.txt

 # Don't worry, passwords will be rotated automatically by Vault everyday,
-# rotation period can be customized by editing vault/configure.sh or via Vault UI
+# rotation period can be customized by editing vault/configure.sh or via Vault UI.
+# Do not set role TTL duration less than 60 seconds otherwise application won't be able to read it.

 # Build and run
 bash build.sh